logicality-io/tag-assistant-support/README.md

 Download the latest release from https://github.com/logicality-io/tag-assistant-support/releases

-**Note**: during installation you will see a warning, "This package was created with a trial version of Advanced Installer...".
-This will be fixed in a later version.
+**Note 1**: During installation you will see a warning, "This package was created with a trial version of Advanced Installer...".
+This will be fixed in a future version.
+**Note 2**: During installation you will see a warning, "Do you want to allow this app from an unknown publisher to make changes to your device?".
+This will be fixed in a future version.

 By default, Tag Assistant will install into `%ProgramFiles%\Logicality\Tag Assistant`.